grepoz/ISAM/README.md

 # ISAM (indexed sequential access method)

 I am presenting to You my approach to ISAM.

-This specific project is challanging, becouse I am trying to write clean code.
-All of Your suggestions are welcome!
-In the next few weeks I will update this README file and hope that You will get inspired or somehow make use of this code.
+ISAM (indexed sequential access method) is a method for creating, maintaining, and manipulating computer files of data so that records can be retrieved sequentially or randomly by one or more keys.
+Indexes of key fields are maintained to achieve fast retrieval of required file records in Indexed files.